 - Groups of at least five individuals over the age of 18 who reside in the same local community will be eligible to form a circle.
 Circles forming under HIAS' umbrella are strongly recommended to launch with a minimum of five people and a maximum of eight people serving as the core group. - Welcome Circles must commit to a six-month period of support for the newcomer(s).

-Note: those circles sponsoring newcomer(s) currently hosted in European countries to enter the U.S. with Humanitarian Parole will also need to demonstrate to the Department of Homeland Security, via an I-134 affidavit of support, that they have the financial capacity to support the individual or family for two years.
-However, because adults here with Humanitarian Parole status should be eligible to work at some point during this period, sponsors and welcome circles working with them should not expect to fully support newcomers financially for the entire two-year period. - Welcome Circle members must pass mandatory background checks as part of their application process.
+Note: those circles sponsoring newcomer(s) currently hosted in European countries to enter the U.S. with Humanitarian Parole will also need one member to demonstrate to the Department of Homeland Security, via an I-134 affidavit of support, that they have the financial capacity to support the individual or family for two years.
+However, because adults here with Humanitarian Parole status should be eligible to work at some point during this period, sponsors and welcome circles working with them should not expect to fully support newcomers financially for the entire two-year period.